kura/blackhole/docs/source/running-your-own-server.rst

 Configuration
 =============

-For more information on the command line arguments read :ref:`command-line-options` configuration file format read :ref:`configuration-file-example`.
+For more information on the command line arguments see the :ref:`command-line-options` document.
+For information on the configuration options, their default values and what each option does, please see the :ref:`configuration-options` document and, for an example configuration file see :ref:`configuration-file-example`.